-As his father, Narseh attempted to restore the dynasty in vain.
-When the Yabghū Du-ni-li had to succumb to the pressure of the Arabs when Qutayba arrived at Khurasan in 705 CE, he had to leave Huoguo and search for a new refuge.
-The political power of the Tang convinced him to flee to the Tang court, with the remaining Sasanian royal members further scattering to the north of the Oxus, to the south of the Hindukush.
+As did his father, Narseh attempted to restore his dynasty in vain.
+When the Yabghū Du-ni-li succumbed to Arab pressure after Qutayba arrived in Khurasan in 705 CE, Narseh had to leave Huoguo and seek a new refuge.
+The political power of the Tang convinced him to flee to its court, with other Sasanian royal family members scattering farther to the north of the Oxus and to the south of the Hindu Kush.

-Although the political power of the Tang was the major reason behind Pērōz and Narseh’s fleeing to China, other reasons also played a role, including the existence of the Sasanian fugitive nobles and prosperous and rich communities of Persian merchants as a result of the flourishing of the maritime trade between China and the Persian Gulf, and the allowances that the Tang court granted the foreign princes and emissaries in their staying in the capital and so on.
-Although the later started to exert its influence in Central Asia in the 7th century and the early 8th century., its political power could not rival that of the Tang in the eyes of Narseh.
+Although the political power of the Tang was the major reason behind Pērōz and Narseh’s flight to China, other reasons include the existence of the Sasanian fugitive nobles and prosperous communities of Persian merchants there – a result of the flourishing maritime trade between China and the Persian Gulf – and the stipends the Tang court granted foreign princes and emissaries staying in its capital.
+Although the later started to exert its influence in Central Asia in the 7th and early 8th centuries, its political power could not rival that of the Tang in the eyes of Narseh.